Gexkill/sweng2/RASD/src/index.md

 * The taxi driver has to be available.
 * Either the taxi driver must be the first of his queue or the taxi drivers before him must have declined the request.
+* The system notifies the taxi driver of the request with an alert. **Here or in flow of events ? **

 **Flow of events : **

-* The system notifies the taxi driver of the request with an alert.
-* The systems shows the taxi driver the information concerning the request and shows him two buttons : "Accept request" and "Decline request".
+* The systems shows the taxi driver the information concerning the request and shows him two buttons : "Accept request" and "Decline request". **TO ADAPT TO MOCKUPS**
 * The taxi driver clicks on one of the two buttons.
 * The system asks confirmation to the taxi driver concerning his choice.
 * The taxi driver confirms.